Ansible for Ubuntu 24.04

 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAACAQClTC6YhDZdHhiTj2UjDdOv5gpJufT0YKF6tnE1YwIFRrROBH8+hG7hyNlRtc7c5NGTp7fXXoVhnFRFe+thN/4ZDJ/1A44Pe91NldOBVovMlulk9RsRQqvLX8sZXLzY17i+2DINVF3aoOh6o3QEHrk3Axh+qz5DUYvJ70wM6GM40szUBf0wpA1GwoUaOmT4oZVDN6xRT05k++DGcik/EgwWy8hWK8hW8fmg5kXiWSvslLM8i/URaFFtTiFrna1NB75Rbl9brMLc3xMwUzqXRnohRBGbP/M7Js7HoaiS3yHqxIeo2JPVfdmxwpdCB2y14FTG0GU7gTeEOg6BUYNsSlU6IKv593RIGZ9hyPGnDiTZd3jgaOdOoYTKiHWj23zlrqqwSWbNQ== root@kvmde67.fornex.org

-Copy the generated key to each host that will be managed by Ansible:
+Copy the key to each host that will be managed by Ansible:

 ssh-copy-id user_name@ip-address